dilipsuthar97/WallBox/README.md

 # WallBox - Powered by Unsplash API
 ## In Development...

-WallBox, a beautiful and google material design based wallpaper app, that is based on Unsplash API, you can access thousands of wallpaper in this.
-Unofficial Unsplash app.
+WallBox, a beautiful and google material design based wallpaper app, that is based on Unsplash API, you can access thousands of wallpaper in this app.

 ## License
 ```